Thomas Mavros: Panionios

-At the age of 11, Mavros joined the infrastructure departments of the club and began his intensive involvement with football.
-A bad circumstance related to the disappointment of his own from his brother's exclusion in the teenage section brought him to train with Olympiacos.
-There, Elias Yfantis immediately recognized his value and asked him to join the team.
-The refusal of Panionios in giving his sport's card prevented the transfer disappointed the teenage Mavros to the point of abstaining from the activities of Panionios.
-The gap was bridged by the curator of the team Papidas, after a visit to his house and a promise to 14-year-old Thomas for participation in the youth team.
-There, he worked under Dezső Bundzsák at the beginning and later Joe Mallett who distinguished and cultivated his talent, becoming the youngest player to have played in a Greek championship match, at the age of 16, as well as the youngest scorer when at 17 January 1971, he scored the only goal in the 65th minute against Pierikos on 1–0 victory.
+At the age of 11, Mavros joined the youth academy of the club and began his intensive involvement with football.
+The exclusion of his brother from the club's teenage section combined with the disappointment of his family brought him to train with the youth team of Olympiacos.
+There, Elias Yfantis identified his potential and asked him to join the team.
+Panionios refused to give him his sport's card, preventing the transfer and Mavros became disillusioned and temporarily withdrew from the club's activities.
+The situation was resolved by the curator of the club Papidas, after a visit to his house and a promise to 14-year-old Thomas for participation in the youth team.
+There, he worked under Dezső Bundzsák at the beginning and later Joe Mallett who recognized and developed his potential.
+On 8 September 1970 he was promoted to the senior team and he became the youngest player to have played in a Greek championship match, at the age of 16.
+He also the youngest scorer on 17 January 1971, when he scored the only goal at the 65th minute against Pierikos in a 1–0 victory.
 He also became an international at a very young age whilst not playing for any of the top clubs.
 On 16 September 1971, he made his European debut against Atlético Madrid in the first round of the UEFA Cup.
 His appearance made him the then youngest player of a Greek football club to have ever played in a European competition.
-Initially Mavros played as a left winger and later as a striker, where he showed his scoring abilities, provoking the interest from the big teams of Greek football.
+Initially Mavros played as a left winger and later as a striker, where he showed his scoring abilities, attracting the interest from major Greek clubs.